adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 CSS preprocessors allow you to create mixins which sound great and seemingly appear to give you the best of both worlds.

 However, you have to be very careful to update a mixin because it propagates in all instances just like utility classes.
-You become scared to touch and then you create new mixins that are slightly different causing redundancy and maintainance problems.
+You become scared to touch and then you create new mixins that are slightly different causing redundancy and maintenance problems.

 Also, mixins can become very complicated with lots of params, conditionality and large declarations of styles.
 All of this makes it complicated and complicated is hard to maintain.